-- Do you have questions about ASUS router setup, and features or can’t access the admin page?
+- Do you have questions about an ASUS router setup, settings, and features, or you can’t access the admin page?

 - You’re in the right place.
 We’ll try to answer your questions in this ASUS router FAQ article.

 - Do you own an ASUS router or plan to buy one and you’re not sure it’s a good idea?
 We’re here to help you.

 My last four router models are ASUS models.
 I’ve owned Linksys and Belkin routers in the past, but recently I’m leaning towards ASUS.
 They strike the perfect balance between performance, support, price, features, and user-friendliness.

 This is why I’ve decided to write this article, where I’m trying to address the most common questions people have about ASUS routers.
 Don’t expect an in-depth article though, as I’ll try to answer as short as possible, while also linking to articles that better cover the topic, in case you wish to learn more, not just quickly fix your problem.

 - 1 How to Find the ASUS Router IP address

 - 2 Where Do You Download ASUS Router Firmware?

 - 3 How to Update an ASUS Router?

 - 4 Why Is router.asus.com Not Working?